 Potomac River

 The Potomac river runs through Washington D.C., and has a long and rich history, not often associated with marine predators.
-However, bull sharks have been reported in the river in the past, miles from any ocean source.
+However, bull sharks have been reported the U.S. Geological Survey in the river in the past, miles from any ocean source.
 This has surprised locals and stirred scientists as they try to explain it.

 The river is significantly far from any ocean source, making shark discoveries all the more extraordinary.
 Research has shown that sharks may use the Potomac River as a nursery or refuge from dangerous oceanic threats, showing that it is adapting to its environment.